-- To ensure the safe and reliable operation of the Department's bulk transmission system - To describe in a single document the maintenance and inspection criteria and activities for certain LADWP lines as identified by the Western Electricity Coordinating Council (WECC), "taking into consideration diverse environmental and climatic conditions, terrain, equipment, maintenance philosophies, and design practices" - To ensure compliance with WECC Standard FAC-501-WECC-2 Transmission Maintenance, as approved by the Federal Energy Regulatory Commission on May 30, 2018 between intervals).
+- To ensure the safe and reliable operation of the Department's bulk transmission system - To describe in a single document the maintenance and inspection criteria and activities for certain LADWP lines as identified by the Western Electricity Coordinating Council (WECC), "taking into consideration diverse environmental and climatic conditions, terrain, equipment, maintenance philosophies, and design practices" - To ensure compliance with WECC Standard FAC-501-WECC, Transmission Maintenance, as approved by the Federal Energy Regulatory Commission on May 30, 2018

+LADWP performs aerial patrols of its transmission lines biannually (at least once during the first half of the year and at least once during the second half of the year, with at least 3 months between intervals).
 These aerial patrols are conducted in order to identify and quantify right of way encroachments, construction, conductor damage, insulator breakage, earth movement, or any other condition which may impact transmission system right of way property or facilities.
 These patrols include a visual inspection of towers, fixtures, conductors and related hardware, insulators, and overhead ground wires.
 Attention is also given to right of way conditions, encroachments, and vegetation issues.